ave-audio/ave-mixer-remote-control/README.md

 - **Router + Access Point**: A standard home router with LAN ports.
 - **Raspberry Pi 4B**: Connected to the network via an Ethernet cable.
 - **USB to RS232 Adapter (FTDI or Prolific chip recommended)**: For reliable serial communication between the Raspberry Pi and the mixer.
+  ⚠️ Ensure the adapter operates in **RS232 mode**. **RS485 adapters are not compatible** with the Andante V2.0 serial interface.
 - **AVE Digital Mixer Andante V2.0**: Connected to the Raspberry Pi 4B via the USB to RS232 converter.
 - **Ethernet Cable**: To connect the Raspberry Pi 4B to the router.